cjunwon/Youtube-Data-Analysis/README.md

 <hr>

 ## BACKGROUND
 Youtube is the second largest search engine behind Google.
 It provides a valuable platform for analyzing the general public's attitude toward certain topics and how information is presented to them.
-This project focuses on user comment interactions and video performances based on various factors.
+This project focuses on user comment interactions and video performances based on various factors - in particular, it explores ***whether polar/extreme video titles attract more views and interactions***.
 This project also demonstrates automated and scalable data pipelines using APIs and SQL databases.

 <hr>